freeCodeCamp/freeCodeCamp/guide/english/mathematics/antiderivatives-and-indefinite-integrals/index.md

 Integration calculates the area under a particular curve, that which is defined in the integrand.
 Indefinite interals consider the areas of infinitely many, infinitely small rectangles to calculate the area under a particlar curve.

 Real-life applications of Antiderivatives and Indefinite Integrals are commonly found in physics, where one can integrate a given velocity to calculate how far a particular object has moved (displacement).

+The integral symbol is: ∫

 #### More Information: